bobit/ebooks-java/docs/index.md

-Welcome to the demo-rabbitmq docs!
+Welcome to the ebooks-java docs!